JellyRollJunior/chiikawa-news-network/README.md

         -   users
         -   messages
     -   change all titles to style like simple title in home (without yellow block!)
+    -   refactor scrolling just to scroll off entire page instead of off a block or smth

 ## DATA